mozz100/gcalfetch/README.markdown

 Given a Google Calendar XML url, this Rack app simply returns an array of the current events as JSON.

-Sounds simple?
-Try handling the complexities of repeating events with exceptions, timezones, and so on.
-Much easier to let Google do it for you, and you get a nice interface, plus sync with your mobile devices, and so on...
+Let Google Calendar handle the complexities of repeating events with exceptions, timezones, and so on.
+They're free, unlimited, you get a nice interface, plus sync with your mobile devices, and so on...

-Use it, together with some simple parsing of the titles it returns (that bit's up to you) to:
+Use Google Calendar Fetch, together with some simple parsing of the titles it returns (that bit's up to you) to:

-* find out what's in your calendar now
+* find out what's in your calendar now (digital signage possibilities...)
+* direct phone calls to a scheduled list of numbers (perhaps cover your office phone with a rota over the holidays)
 * schedule variables for your webapp that change on a schedule (you'd have to poll every so often)
 * control your burglar alarm (set an appointment 'on' from 9am to 5pm every day)
 * feed your pets by robot arm (at your own risk)